Mashiro-Yukino/Regression/README.md

 - Use `model.predict(data)` to test the trained model.

-- handle outliers (In this case we ignore the significant different values)

 - Calculate the chi-square value using the following formula [[5]](#5) for Omnibus Tests.

 ![Chi-Square-Test](https://user-images.githubusercontent.com/67991315/206797070-72b1a4b5-afd1-49ee-a5dc-6ac1d1369b3b.png)

+- handle outliers (In this case, we manually ignore the significantly different values to make the data set more "normal." )

 - In this case we only have one step.
 This means that the chi-square values are the same for step, block and model [[6]](#6).